Nonlinear photonic architecture for fault-tolerant quantum computing: Introduction

-All-photonic approaches to quantum computing are natively modular, with fibre networking providing a natural route to large-scale systems.
+All-photonic approaches to quantum computing can be natively modular, with fibre networking providing a natural route to large-scale systems.
 Furthermore, photons do not suffer from environmental thermal, electrical or magnetic noise, and can support high bandwidths.
 Photonic processors are already being deployed in data centre environments and can be mounted in mostly standard server racks \cite{slysz2025hybrid,AghaeeRad2025,kailasanathan2025quantumenhancedensemblegans}.
 However, linear-optical architectures rely on probabilistic photodetection to create heralded non-Gaussian entangled states \cite{larsen2025integrated,bartolucci2021creationentangledphotonicstates}.
-To achieve deterministic operation, each state generator uses nested layers of \emph{multiplexing} \cite{AghaeeRad2025,bartolucci2021switchnetworksphotonicfusionbased}, resulting in very large component counts, and requiring many layers of optical switching, which to date remain too lossy for any demonstrations of error correction.
+To achieve deterministic operation, each state generator uses nested layers of {multiplexing} \cite{AghaeeRad2025,bartolucci2021switchnetworksphotonicfusionbased}, resulting in very large component counts, and requiring many layers of optical switching, which to date remain too lossy for any demonstrations of error correction. {Alternative platforms based on quantum dots can generate photonic entanglement with substantially reduced multiplexing overhead, but in these schemes the quantum dot itself acts as a single-photon nonlinearity rather than a purely linear optical element.}

-We consider a hybrid approach based on \emph{nonlinear optics}, where strong atom–light coupling mediates photon–photon interactions, enabling the near-deterministic generation of non-Gaussian photonic states.
-Recent advances at ORCA and other groups \cite{Zektzer:24,bechler2018passive} demonstrate that such strong nonlinearities can support photon–photon coupling and are experimentally achievable.
+We adopt a hybrid approach based on {nonlinear optics}, where strong atom–light coupling mediates photon–photon interactions, enabling the near-deterministic generation of non-Gaussian photonic states.
+Recent advances at ORCA and other groups \cite{Zektzer:24,bechler2018passive, deGliniasty2024spinopticalquantum, PRXQuantum.5.010102} demonstrate that such strong nonlinearities can support photon–photon coupling and are experimentally achievable.
 We still employ heralding and a degree of multiplexing, to mitigate the effect of moderate losses.
 Nevertheless we find that the use of nonlinearities dramatically reduces the number of components and the number of switching layers required.
 At the same time, we find that standard error correcting codes can accommodate significantly higher optical losses, once the linear-optical resource state generators are replaced with better performing nonlinear generators.